CamNagle24/Wordle/README.md

 <img src="assets/wordle-logo.png" width="100">

-## Welcome!
-This is the game wordle you can play in your terminal!
+## This is the game Wordle you can play in your terminal!

 ``` You can play Hard Mode                        Or Easy Mode ```